elfsternberg/the-maintainers/README.md

 *    Maintainers
 *    Jobs (maintainer_id, property_id, start_date, end_date, rating, comments)

 I'm big on slugs.
 I'm *very* big on navigable and bookmarkable URLs.
-If a property owner comes to like a particular maintainer, that maintainer should have their own URL the owner can always navigate to, to see if the maintainer is available.
+I believe URLS are UX (user experience), and that readable URLs communicate to the user knowledge and reassurance that both parties know what they're doing.
+If a property owner comes to like a particular maintainer, that maintainer should have their own easy-to-understand URL the owner can always navigate to, to see if the maintainer is available.

 I know it's bad form to write your own pagination kit, but I couldn't help myself; it's a bit of showing off, especially with the history